-- We agreed management's future cash flow projections to internal forecasts and strategic plans, and tested them against historic trend analyses, and expectations of the future development of the business, and market and publicly available industry and economic data. - We compared the current year actual results with the prior year forecast to consider whether the assumptions made in the prior year, with hindsight, had been reasonable. - We evaluated management's assumptions applied to future cash flow projections as follows: - o terminal growth rates, by comparing them against economic and industry forecasts - o discount rates, by assessing the WACC used against comparable organisations, as well as considering territory specific factors.
+- We agreed management's future cash flow projections to internal forecasts and strategic plans, and tested them against historic trend analyses, and expectations of the future development of the business, and market and publicly available industry and economic data. - We compared the current year actual results with the prior year forecast to consider whether the assumptions made in the prior year, with hindsight, had been reasonable. - We evaluated management's assumptions applied to future cash flow projections as follows: - o terminal growth rates, by comparing them against economic and industry forecasts - discount rates, by assessing the WACC used against comparable organisations, as well as considering territory specific factors.

-Key Audit Matter How our audit addressed the Key Audit Matter Assessment of impairment of property, plant and equipment and investments in associated companies (continued) • We performed sensitivity calculations over the value- in-use of the Group's property, plant and equipment and investments in associated companies, based on reasonably possible changes in the key assumptions as For the financial year ended 31 March 2017, the Group recognised impairment charges set out above. of S\$20.5 million for one of the Group's investments in associated companies, and S\$9.3 million for one of the Group's properties.
+Assessment of impairment of property, plant and equipment and investments in associated companies (continued)

+For the financial year ended 31 March 2017, the Group recognised impairment charges of \$\$20.5 million for one of the Group's investments in associated companies, and \$\$9.3 million for one of the Group's properties.

+We performed sensitivity calculations over the valuein-use of the Group's property, plant and equipment and investments in associated companies, based on reasonably possible changes in the key assumptions as set out above.

 We considered the adequacy of the Group's disclosures (in Notes 3(b), 19 and 22) made in relation to property, plant and equipment, and investments in associated companies.

 We found the estimates and assumptions used in the impairment assessment of property, plant and equipment and investments in associated companies to be reasonable.
 We also found the disclosures in the financial statements to be adequate.

-Key Audit Matter How our audit addressed the Key Audit Matter Valuation of investment properties The valuations were carried out by a third party valuer (the Refer to Notes 3(c) and 21 to the financial "Valuer") engaged by the Group.
-Our audit procedures included the assessment of the following:
+Valuation of investment properties

+Refer to Notes 3(c) and 21 to the financial statements.
-statements.